merkizz/git-tag/README.md

 ### Tag creation process

 The script uses Git commands to:
+- Fetch the latest tags to suggest the next ones
+- Check that the selected tag doesn't exist
 - Create the tag locally and push it to the remote
-- Fetch the latest tags to suggest the next ones
 - Determine the appropriate base tag for temporary tags on feature branches

 ### Automatic cleanup system